 Progress Report

-Actuator Location Optimization for Large Degree-of-Freedom Fields2.
-Mathematical Problem Formulation for Actuator Location Optimization
+Actuator Location Optimization for Large Degree-of-Freedom Fields[2] Mathematical Problem Formulation for Actuator Location Optimization

 1. Outline of the project

 Actuator-position optimization problems are formulated to find actuator positions that efficiently change states such as the temperature and the velocity of the atmosphere.
-By clarifying the evaluation metrics, it becomes possible to quantitatively evaluate the effect of the actuator placement and to develop an algorithm to determine the actuator placement based on this evaluation index.
-If the formulated mathematical problem is too complex, it will be difficult to solve this problem for actuator placement in such a large degree-of-freedom field.
+By clarifying the evaluation metrics, it becomes possible to quantitatively evaluate the effect of the actuator placement and to develop an algorithm to determine the actuator placement.
+If the formulated mathematical problem is too complex, the problem cannot be solved.
+Hence, we formulate the problems that are simple enough to solve, in coordination with the other themes.

 2. Outcome so far